-Systemic candidiasis means that there is infection with candida, a type of fungus; it effects the body generally rather than just locally and it has been present for a long time.
+Systemic candidiasis means that there is infection with candida, a type of fungus which effects the body generally rather than just locally and it has been present for a long time.
 The many claims about this condition are examined as well as those for leaky gut syndrome.

 The following headings will apply: